Most Minnesotans qualify for financial help. You may qualify for tax credits or a low-cost or free plan.

-If an advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and you have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions.
+If an advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and you have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for an advanced premium tax credit or cost-sharing reductions.
 You should file a tax return as soon as possible, including a completed IRS Form 8962.

-You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received tax credits.
-If you did not receive a copy of this form, call the MNsure Contact Center (1-855-366-7873 or 651-539-2099).
+You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received a tax credit.
+If you did not receive this form, call the MNsure Contact Center.
 After you file your tax return and IRS Form 8962, call the MNsure Contact Center to report that information.